sarah11918/jbrains/src/content/docs/blog/abstract-test-cases-20-years-later.md

 date: 2021-02-23
 tags:
     - Beware the Integrated Tests Scam (was Integrated Tests Are a Scam)
-# summary: >
+excerpt: >
-#     Revised one of my earliest contributions to the evolutionary design
+    Revised one of my earliest contributions to the evolutionary design
-#     community: abstract test cases and their evolution into contract tests
+    community: abstract test cases and their evolution into contract tests
 ---

 While writing something else entirely, I stumbled upon one of my earliest contributions to the evolutionary design/TDD community.
 I called them _abstract test cases_ at the time, but today we know them as _contract tests_.
 Has much changed in the 20 years since I first wrote about this in public?
 [No.](https://en.wikipedia.org/wiki/Betteridge%27s_law_of_headlines)